The New Zealand Veterinary Nursing Association (NZVNA)

 It also develops position statements on issues that impact the veterinary nursing profession and the wider veterinary community in Aotearoa New Zealand.

-Portfolio Lead: Amy Ross, President president@nzvna.org.nz
+Portfolio Lead: Laura Harvey, President president@nzvna.org.nz

 All members of the NZVNA Executive Committee give input into matters arising from this portfolio.